Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

    If user context: `null` if not voted on, `true` if upvoted, `false` if downvoted."
    "link_id","string","The full ID of the submission in which this comment belongs."
-   "locked","boolean","Whether the post has been locked. https://www.reddit.com/r/modnews/comments/3qguqv/moderators_lock_a_post/"
+   "locked","boolean","Whether the comment is locked. https://www.reddit.com/r/modnews/comments/brgr8i/moderators_you_may_now_lock_individual_comments/"
    "removal_reason","unknown?","Appears to be unused; always `null`.
 Perhaps it would have been used for the removal reason message (but removal messages can be sent multiple times)."
    "mod_reason_by","string?","The name of the moderator who applied the removal reason to this submission.